Federated mmWave Beam Selection Utilizing LIDAR Data: Introduction

-In this work, we propose fully distributed LIDAR-aided beam selection in V2I mmWave communication systems.
-In the proposed approach, both the inference and training of the NN is performed in a distributed fashion at the vehicles in the coverage area of the BS.
-We propose a three-phase procedure, which enables the vehicles to periodically collect up-to-date data and retrain or fine-tune the NN in a federated manner during normal operation of the system.
-Federated training helps avoid the large communication overhead that would be imposed by the transmission of LIDAR measurements from the connected vehicles to the BS to gather a centralized dataset for offline training.
+This paper builds upon the unpublished work of the authors that recently won the ``AI/ML in 5G" competition ranking second in ``ML for mmWave beam selection" challenge organized by the International Telecommunications Union (ITU) \cite{challenge, ranking}.
+In this work, we propose fully a distributed LIDAR-aided beam selection method for V2I mmWave communication systems, in which both the inference and training of the NN are performed in a distributed fashion at the vehicles in the coverage area of the BS.
+We propose a three-phase procedure, which enables the vehicles to periodically collect up-to-date data and train or fine-tune the NN in a federated manner during normal operation of the system.
 After the training phase, each vehicle leverages the trained NN and its locally available LIDAR data to infer a subset of beams that are most likely to contain the best transmitter/receiver beam pair.
-We also propose an alternative reduced-complexity convolutional NN (CNN) architecture along with LIDAR preprocessing which significantly outperforms previous works.
+We also propose a reduced-complexity convolutional NN (CNN) architecture along with LIDAR preprocessing, which significantly outperforms previous works.
 The proposed architecture achieves a top-$10$ classification accuracy of $91.17\%$ on the benchmark Raymobtime dataset \cite{raymobtime}, which is a significant improvement over the previous works in \cite{8, 9}, while reducing the number of floating point operations (FLOPs) and parameter complexity of the NN by factors of 100 and 55, respectively.
-The reduction in the number of trainable NN parameters facilitates efficient federated training of the proposed architecture during normal operation of the system with reduced communication overhead.

-The rest of the paper is organized as follows: Section~\ref{sec:Model} presents the system model.
-Section~\ref{sec:Approach} presents our proposed federated LIDAR-aided beam selection scheme.
-Simulation results are presented in Section~\ref{sec:results}.
-Finally, Section~\ref{sec:Conclusions} concludes the paper.
 For further reproduction of the reported results, our codes are available at: \url{https://github.com/galidor/ITU_Beam_Selection_TF}